Stuart is a highly dedicated and talented young motor racing driver with his eyes firmly set on having a career at the highest levels of motorsport.

 In 2017 Stuart graduated to race in the GT4 category of the prestigious British GT Championship.
 Stuart joined forces with his former rival from the Ginetta Junior Championship, William Tregurtha, along with professional racing team HHC Motorsport.
 Stuart has made an excellent and extraordinary impact on the British GT4 Championship by achieving podium finishes and race wins from the beginning.
 These results stayed consistent throughout the season which in turn allowed him to become the British GT4 Champion in his first season competing in the GT4 category.

-In addition, to cap off Stuarts 2017 season the newly crowned British GT4 champion has become the youngest driver ever to win the Sunoco Whelen Challenge.
-The 17-year-old is now guaranteed a fully funded prize drive at the world-famous Rolex 24 At Daytona.
-The package, worth an estimated $250,000, which includes testing at the South Florida venue later this year before taking part in the official ‘Roar Before the Rolex 24’ in early January.
-That’s followed by the race itself on January 27/28 racing against some of the best racing drivers in the world.
+To cap off Stuarts 2017 highly impressive season, the newly crowned British GT4 Champion has become the youngest driver ever to win the Sunoco Whelen Challenge.
+The now 18-year-old Champions is now guaranteed a fully funded prize drive at the world-famous Rolex 24hr at Daytona.
+The package, worth an estimated $250,000 or £200,000 includes testing at the South Florida venue later this year before taking part in the official ‘Roar’ in early January.
+That’s followed by the race itself on 27/28th January 2018 racing against some of the best racing drivers in the world.

 The 2017 British GT4 Championship has been an extraordinary achievement in itself for both Stuart Middleton and his co-driver William Tregurtha becoming the youngest driver pairing to ever win the prestigious GT4 title.